Hackerspace-Castellon/web-hackcs/src/content/en/agenda/arduino-day-2025.md

 ---
-title: "Arduino Day 2025"
+title: Arduino Day 2025
-description: "We will celebrate Arduino Day by offering a free introductory course on Thursday, March 20, 2025."
+description: We will celebrate Arduino Day by offering a free introductory course on Thursday, March 20, 2025.
-pubDate: "2025-03-10"
+pubDate: 2025-03-10
-categories:
+categories: agenda
-  - "agenda"
 ---

 ### ARDUINO DAY 2025